roberto-butti/my-storyblok-sveltekit-example/README.md

 ### Preloading Page
 If you are using a link via `a href` in your Svelte component you can control the behavior for preloading or avoiding preload of the linked page.
-The `data-sveltekit-preload-data` attribute in the parent tag of the `a` tag, you can activate the preloading (the linked page is preloaded when you go hover with your mouse, so when you will click the link the loading will be faster) or avoid preloading with `data-sveltekit-preload-data="off"`
+The `data-sveltekit-preload-data` attribute in the parent tag of the `a` tag, you can activate the preloading (the linked page is preloaded when you go hover with your mouse, so when you will click the link the loading will be faster) or avoid preloading with `data-sveltekit-preload-data="off"`.
+If you want to learn more you can jump on the official documentation of [Svelte, Link options](https://kit.svelte.dev/docs/link-options#data-sveltekit-preload-data)
+In the `ArticleCard.svelte` component, I used `data-sveltekit-preload-data` for preloading the article page.
 ```
 <div
     class="card"